LVRC Women's Masters C VIII

 Rowing: an Oarsome Sport!

-for the next induction programme, please contact us at email@example.com with your name, address and telephone number.
+If you are interested in trying out rowing and would like to put your name down for the next induction programme, please contact me at firstname.lastname@example.org with your name, address and telephone number.

 |Adult members; contact any one of the Captaincy team for details on how to join our private Facebook group.
 Share rowing photographs, coaching tips, social event information and stay in touch!|